privacyguides/privacyguides.org/docs/ios/overview.en.md

 ### Touch ID & Passcode

 Setting a strong password on your phone is probably the most important step you can take for security and privacy.
 You'll have to make tradeoffs here between security and convenience; a longer password will be annoying to type in every time, but a shorter password or pin will be easier to guess.
-Setting up Touch ID or Face ID along with a stong password can be a good compromise between usability and security.
+Setting up Touch ID or Face ID along with a strong password can be a good compromise between usability and security.

 Select **Turn Passcode On** > **Passcode Options** > **Custom Alphanumeric Code**